chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/visual-testing.md

 ❌ If the changes are unintentional, press deny.
 The build will fail.
 Fix the code and run Chromatic again.

 In our case, the changes were intentional.
 Go ahead and click accept for all stories.

-## Visual testing workflow

-Visual tests offer high value and require very little effort to maintain.
-Unlike other forms of testing, they evaluate the actual rendered output of a component.
-So you can ensure that the UI looks the way it is intended—when you first build it.
-And that no inadvertent changes sneak through during subsequent updates.

 The whole workflow is illustrated below.

 ![Build in storybook and run visual tests with Chromatic.
 If changes look good, then merge your PR.](/ui-testing-handbook/visual-testing-workflow.png)

-<div class="aside">For more on this topic, check out: <a href="/visual-testing-handbook">Visual Testing Handbook</a>.
-It's is an in-depth guide to testing UI appearance—with learnings from leading engineering teams like BBC, Adobe, Target and more.</div>

 ## Using visual tests to stop one bug from turning into many